nsdsahil/Apple-Tv/README.md

 =======
 # Apple-Tv

-This is a clone of India's most trusted online pharmacy & medical website PharmEasy, PharmEasy is as an e-commerce platform, offering pharmaceutical and healthcare products, where individuals can purchase healthcare-related equipment including medicines.
+This is a clone of India's most trusted Apple Tv+ movie watching platform, Apple TV+ is a streaming service featuring Apple Originals — award-winning series, compelling dramas, groundbreaking documentaries, kids’ entertainment, comedies and more — with new Apple Originals added every month
 # Description
-Created a functional website for Apple .Where user can login by his/her phone number.
+Created a functional website for Apple TV +.Where user can login by his/her phone number.
 Implemented searching,review product and watching functionalities with or without mlsPass.

 # Functionalities are:
 Login